qryxip/rusmo/README.md

 ``````
 editor = "vim" #your favorite editor
-path = "/path/to/you/"  #markdown file will save here
+path = "/path/to/you/"  #file will save here
+extension = "md" #your favorite file extension

 ``````
 # License
 MIT